 Part of the story behind these numbers is a surge in investors that are eager to bet on pandemic accelerated trends; those that could carry on well into the future.
-I.e. those that are able to read the winds of change are wanting to get in on the ground floor.
+I.e. those that are able to read the winds of change aren’t waiting to get in on the ground floor.

 Where in the World is Carmen Sandiego?